frankdekker/symfony-log-viewer-bundle/docs/adding-more-monolog-directories.md

 ## Add more monolog directories

-If you want to add more directories or more log files to the default monolog configuration, you can do it by adding changing the finder configuration `fd_log_viewer.log_files.monolog.finder`:
+If you want to add more directories or more log files to the default monolog configuration, you can do it by changing the finder configuration `fd_log_viewer.log_files.monolog.finder`:

 ```yaml